-- (1) Final Record Set Consistent with 19 NYCRR § 900-10.2, the Permittee shall submit a record set of the Final Plans, Profiles and Detail Drawings, including without limitation trench breakers and intercept drain lines, the collection substation, interconnection switchyard and overhead lines and poles.
-Where underground collection lines will be installed in fragipan-restricted soils, the Permittee shall install trench breakers and/or intercept drain lines to minimize risk of damage from subsurface erosion in areas with slopes greater than or equal to 8 percent. - (2) Oil and/or Natural Gas Wells Required Setbacks - (i) In compliance with 19 NYCRR § 900-2.4(u), the Permittee's Final Plans, Profiles, and Detail Drawings shall demonstrate adherence to the following setbacks from known and existing plugged or unplugged oil and/or natural gas wells and associated infrastructure (including newly discovered wells identified during preconstruction surveys or during site preparation or construction activities):
+- (1) Final Record Set Consistent with 19 NYCRR § 900-10.2, the Permittee shall provide the Office a record set of the Final Plans, Profiles and Detail Drawings, including without limitation the collection substation, interconnection switchyard and overhead lines and poles located adjacent to the existing NYPA 345kV Dysinger to New Rochester transmission facility. - (2) Oil and/or Natural Gas Wells Required Setbacks - (a) In compliance with 19 NYCRR § 900-2.4(u), the Permittee's Final Plans, Profiles, and Detail Drawings shall demonstrate adherence to the following setbacks from known and existing plugged or unplugged oil and/or natural gas wells and associated infrastructure (including newly discovered wells identified during preconstruction surveys):

-- (a) limits of disturbance and permanent Facility components (including permanent access roads) shall maintain a minimum one hundred (100) foot setback from all known and existing oil and/or natural gas wells and associated infrastructure, (including newly discovered wells identified during preconstruction surveys during or site preparation or construction activities) to allow sufficient entry for a well service rig and ancillary equipment to access the well, in the event that well servicing or well plugging is necessary; and - (b) All limits of disturbance and permanent Facility components (including permanent access roads) shall allow for sufficient space for construction of an access road of at least thirty (30) feet in width to allow entry to known and existing oil and/or natural gas wells and associated infrastructure, (including newly discovered wells identified during pre-construction surveys, or during site preparation or construction activities). - (ii) If previously unknown oil and/or natural gas wells are confirmed within the Facility Site during construction of the Facility, the Permittee shall immediately cease construction activities in the immediate area surrounding the well and shall notify and consult with the Office and NYSDEC Division of Mineral Resources, Region 8, Regional Minerals Manager, to determine what, if any, mitigation measures must be implemented.
+- i.
+All limits of disturbance and permanent Facility components (including permanent access roads) shall maintain a minimum one hundred (100) foot setback from all known and existing oil and/or natural gas wells and associated infrastructure, to allow sufficient entry for a well service rig and ancillary equipment to access the well, in the event that well servicing or well plugging is necessary; and - ii.
+All limits of disturbance and permanent Facility components (including permanent access roads) shall allow for sufficient space for construction of an access road of at least thirty (30) feet in width to allow entry to known and existing oil and/or natural gas wells and associated infrastructure. - (b) If previously unknown oil and/or natural gas wells are confirmed within the Project Site during construction of the Facility, the Permittee shall immediately cease construction activities in the immediate area surrounding the well and shall notify and consult with the Office and NYSDEC Division of Mineral Resources, Region 8, Regional Minerals Manager, to determine what, if any, mitigation measures must be implemented.